Dri99/CVA6-RT/Readme.md

 https://www.xilinx.com/member/forms/download/xef.html?filename=Xilinx_Unified_2020.2_1118_1232.tar.gz

 Unfortunately, the only option is to download a single big file as the online installer (which downloads a small program from browser and then manages the download on its own) is not anymore supported.

+While installing vivado, you can reduce the total install size by opting out the majority of supported FPGAs.
+Those we might be interested in are

 # Cva6 Project